ecmwf/ecflow/docs/ug/user_manual/text_based_suite_definition/dependencies/cron/index.rst

     It is **highly discouraged** to create completion :term:`triggers <trigger>` on nodes/suites containing :term:`cron` attributes.

+Consider combining the cron attribute together with event and complete attributes to avoid the suite never completing -- see more about this usage pattern :ref:`here <cookbook-acquisition_task_pattern>`.

 If the task aborts, the :term:`ecflow_server` will not schedule it again.

 A :term:`cron` can be parameterised as follows: